nyannetwork-dev/SilkySpawnersX-Async-API/README.md

 # SilkySpawnersX API

 The SilkySpawnersX API provides a set of events that allow other plugins to listen to and react to various spawner-related actions handled by SilkySpawnersX.
 All events are informational only and cannot be cancelled.
-However, I can expose whatever methods people suggest, and I can provide events as SYNC upon request.

 ## Events

-### SpawnerBreakEvent
+### ⛏️ SpawnerBreakEvent

 Fired whenever SilkySpawnersX handles a player breaking a spawner.